“We are not makers of History. We are made by History.”

 Implementation

 Our curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.
 All our teaching originates from the National Curriculum, supported by a clear skills and knowledge progression.
-It is important that the children develop progressive skills needed to work as a historian throughout their time Dundale and do not just learn a series of facts about the past.
+It is important that the children develop progressive skills needed to work as a historian throughout their time at Dundale and do not just learn a series of facts about the past.

 In History, pupils at Dundale, find evidence, weigh it up and reach their own conclusion.
 To do this successfully, as historians, they need to be able to research, interpret evidence, including primary and secondary sources, and have the necessary skills to argue for their point of view; skill that will help them in their adult life